 Other makeup removal options include micellar water or makeup wipes.
 However, we generally don’t recommend using the makeup wipes, as they can be irritating and are bad for the environment.

-It’s important for all skin types to cleanse their skin at night with a gentle cleanser even if you have dry skin.
+It’s important for all skin types to cleanse their skin at night with a gentle cleanser, even if you have dry skin.
 As mentioned before, dirt, oil, bacteria, makeup, and dead skin cells all build up on the surface of your skin throughout the day, so it’s important to cleanse your skin before all that gunk clogs your pores.
+Choose a gentle daily cleanser that works for your skin type that can be used both morning and evening.

 3. Exfoliate or Mask